cyclus/cyclus.github.com/source/kernel/build_from_source.rst

   * |Cyclus| Core, comprising core kernel functionality
   * Cycamore, a physics and other domain module repository

-Installation information is provided in the readmes of each repository, and the core must be installed before cycamore.
+Installation information is provided in the README of each repository, and the core must be installed before Cycamore.
 Accordingly, installation steps are as
 follows:

   #.
 Visit the `Cyclus repo <https://github.com/cyclus/cyclus>`_ and follow the